Good Wife's Guide: Authenticity

 Investigations found this to be a hoax.
 According to snopes.com, the wording "The Advertising Archives" located on the right side of the image suggests a fraud, since the Archives itself was not started until 1990.
 Additionally, the image used is claimed to be from a 1957 cover of John Bull magazine.
 The "Good Wife" version of this image appears to be cropped just below where the textbox containing the words "WOMAN AT THE WHEEL" appeared on the John Bull cover image.
 Finally, when viewed with increased contrast, square boxes are seen around all the listed points.
 This would only be made if created digitally and then selectively copied into the seen "magazine" format.
 One source claims that the text of this article has been circulating since at least the 1980s via fax.
 Others have claimed that the article is real.
-However, there was no magazine called Housekeeping Monthly; also, the fact that the article mentions "light him a fire" questions its authenticity; even in 1950 many houses did not have open fires.
+However, there was no magazine called Housekeeping Monthly; also, the fact that the article mentions "light him a fire" brings into question its authenticity; even in 1950 many houses did not have open fires.

 The text of the article is as follows: